 Conclusion

-Balancing a side hustle with college life is possible with careful time management.
+In conclusion, balancing a side hustle with college life is possible with careful time management.
 The key is to choose a hustle that aligns with your skills, interests, and schedule.
-Whether it’s freelancing, e-commerce, or service-based work, the right side hustle can provide financial stability and valuable experience for the future.
+Ultimately, whether you choose freelancing, dropshipping, or service-based gigs, the right side hustle can boost your finances and build valuable real-world experience.